aishwaryag31/Revenue_sales_analysis/README.md

 - **Transactions:** The total number of sales transactions recorded.
 - **Sales Representative Performance:** Detailed data on individual representatives, including transaction counts and revenue metrics.

-This dataset provides a solid foundation for analyzing performance and identifying areas of improvement.

 ---

 ## **Tools Used**